 Do Raise Your Thermostat Settings: If you use a ceiling fan and air conditioning unit simultaneously, you can raise your thermostat setting by 4 degrees F without a change in comfort.

 Do run fans when occupying a room: Turn fans on only when you are home and using the room.

-Do reverse ceiling fan rotation in the winter: Switching the fan to a clockwise rotation helps push warm air downward, so you’ll save money by dropping your thermostat to find your ideal room temperature.
+Do reverse ceiling fan rotation in the winter: Switching the direction of the fan for the season to a clockwise rotation helps push warm air downward, so you’ll save money by dropping your thermostat to find your ideal room temperature.

 Do select the right mounting system: Make sure your ceiling fan height is at least eight feet off the ground, as fans work best when blades are a foot from the ceiling and seven to nine feet from the floor.